 GALI builds on the Entrepreneurship Database Program at Emory University, which works with dozens of accelerators to collect standardized data during the application process.
 The anonymized application and one-year follow-up data are available to researchers who want to conduct and publish their own studies of impact-oriented entrepreneurs and accelerator programs.

-The confidentiality of information collected from entrepreneurs in the course of running the Entrepreneurship Database Program is recognized as essential to the continued success of the program.
+The confidentiality of information collected from entrepreneurs is of utmost importance to the Global Accelerator Learning Initiative.
 As such, all fields that might reveal the identity of a specific entrepreneur or venture have been removed from the file that you are applying to receive.